 Students must be enrolled in a degree-seeking program at least half-time (2.0 units) per semester during the academic year and summer to be eligible to borrow the Federal Direct Loan.
 It is important during the academic year to notify the Registrar’s Office if a student drops below 2.0 units or withdraws from Ohio Wesleyan University.

 Students are obligated to repay their loans even in the event that they do not complete their program of study or do not complete the program within the regular time for program completion, are unable to obtain employment, or are dissatisfied with the school or education received.

-Students may be eligible to reduce their taxable income by up to $2,500 for interest paid during the tax year on your student loans.
-To determine eligibility, consult a qualified tax advisor or the Internal Revenue Service online or 800-829-1040.
+Students may be eligible to reduce their taxable income by up to $2,500 for interest paid during the tax year on their student loans.
+To determine eligibility, consult a qualified tax advisor or the Internal Revenue Service online or at 800-829-1040.

 Private student loans help bridge the gap between the actual cost of education and the limited amount the government allows you to borrow in its programs.

 Private loans are offered by private lenders, and there are no federal forms to complete.

 Eligibility for private student loans often depends on the student's or cosigner's credit score.

 It is better to apply for a private loan with a cosigner even if the student could qualify for a loan on their own.

 In order to receive a Private Student Loan, the student will need to complete an online application and promissory note.